realworldocaml/book/en/guided-tour.md

 val y : string = "three"
 ```

-That said, it's more idiomatic to include the parens even when they're
+That said, it's more idiomatic to include the parentheses even when they're
 not strictly necessary.

 Pattern matching can also show up in function arguments.
 Here's a